Mummanajagadeesh/blog-/content/posts/RosConIN24/index.md

     appendFilePath: true # to append file path to Edit link
 ---

-# My ROSConIN'24 Experience – Where It All Began: A Personal Journey through RosConIN'24 and Networking

 Last year, I missed ROSCon India due to exams and, honestly, had no idea what I was missing out on.
 This year, though, I made it, and it turned out to be more than I ever imagined.
 The two days I spent at ROSConIN'24 were nothing short of transformative, and this blog itself is a result of the inspiration I drew from the event.

 ### Setting the Stage